inet-framework/inet-framework.github.io/CodingConventions.md

 ## Naming Convention

-Rules for variable names, function names, class names and other identifiers.
+Rules for variable names, function names, class names, and other identifiers.

 *   Use camel case
-*   Variables and functions start with lower case
+*   Variables and functions start with lowercase
-*   Types start with upper case
+*   Types start with uppercase
 *   Constants and enum values are capitalized, with underscore as word separator
 *   Don't abbreviate (too much)
 *   Function names start with a verb